stratosphereips/StratosphereLinuxIPS/.github/CONTRIBUTING.md

 ## Persistent Git Branches

-The following git branches permanent in the Slips repository:
+The following git branches in the Slips repository are permanent:

 - `master`: contains the stable version of Slips, with new versions at least once a month.
+- `develop`: contains the latest unstable version of Slips and also its latest features.
 All new features should be based on this branch.
-- `develop`: contains the latest unstable version of Slips and also its latest features.

 ## Naming Git branches for Pull Requests